chaos-polymtl/lethe/doc/source/examples/unresolved-cfd-dem/dense-pneumatic-conveying/dense-pneumatic-conveying.rst

 .. note::
    Running the particle loading simulation using 8 cores takes approximately 30 minutes and the particle settling simulation takes approximately 1 minute.

-Once the previous programs have finished running, you can finally launch the pneumatic conveying simulation with the following command:
+Once the previous programs have finished running, you can finally launch the pneumatic conveying simulation and get the simulation log for post-processing with the following command:

 .. code-block:: text
   :class: copy-button

-  mpirun -np 8 lethe-fluid-particles pneumatic-conveying.prm
+  mpirun -np 8 lethe-fluid-particles pneumatic-conveying.prm | tee pneumatic-log.out

 .. note::
    Running the pneumatics conveying simulation using 8 cores takes approximately 2.25 hours.
 Running all the executables in sequence will take less than 3 hours.